 However, amongst all this devastation there are some wins.
 If there is some good to come from this crisis, it maybe that we are seeing the way drones are used evolve rapidly and their impact on saving lives.

-From the initialoutbreak of COVID-19 in China, Medtech companies began rolling out drones to help fight the spread, and provide services and care to those quarantined or practicing social distancing.
+From the initial outbreak of COVID-19 in China, Medtech companies began rolling out drones to help fight the spread and provide services and care to those quarantined or practising social distancing.

 As a global community, we have overcome devastating events like this before, and this too shall pass.
 The coronavirus outbreak in China has led to significant experimentation with many emerging technologies, including drones, which is exciting for our industry.
 While these innovations are still in their earliest phases, we can begin to draw some lessons that can be useful once COVID-19 is a thing of the past.

 Drones are pushing along the delivery of healthcare and consumer delivery industries and playing a key role in managing the COVID-19 outbreak.
 Every day, we are learning lessons from the necessity of real world practices that inevitably will be incorporated into regulatory frameworks country by country moving forward.
 As this happens, we may just begin to realise the potential of drone technology globally.

 As the world continues its evolution while battling COVID-19, these lessons will reshape our worldview, create new jobs, and position us better to fight something like this in the future.